AguirChams/ansible/README.md

 # ansible
 What is this?

-This is an Ansible project I use to configure and maintain my personal workstations, install virtual machines and applications , manage security settings, manage the configuration and more.
+This is an Ansible project I use to configure and maintain my personal workstations, install virtual machines and applications , manage security settings, manage the configuration.

 Requirements for using ansible